 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.

 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our North Dakota Medigap Plans page.
 All Medigap plans are standardized.
-That means you can chose the plan you need based on best price without worrying about the benefits.
+That means you can choose the plan you need based on the best price without worrying about the benefits.

 The private health insurance data we publish is received from public data files provided by the U.S. federal government.
 We make every attempt to keep our databases up-to-date.
 In spite of this, we simply cannot ensure the exactness of the details.
 Only a licensed health insurance agent can give you a binding quote.

 This Medicare Advantage plan information is maintained by David Bynon and was last updated on .